-Cineuropa – The best of European Cinema
+Cineuropa – The best of European Cinema (clickable heading)

-Site dedicated to European cinema, films, actors, filmmakers, professionals, producers, distributors, sales agents, scriptwriters, film finance and the film industry as a whole…
+A site dedicated to European cinema, films, actors, filmmakers, professionals, producers, distributors, sales agents, scriptwriters, film finance and the film industry as a whole…

-CORDIS: Servizio comunitario d’informazione in materia di Ricerca e Sviluppo
+CORDIS: Servizio comunitario d’informazione in materia di Ricerca e Sviluppo (clickable heading)

 An information space for European Research and Development (R&D) and exploitation of European R&D results

-EFA – European Film Academy
+EFA – European Film Academy (clickable heading)

 The European Film Academy (EFA) currently unites 1,900 European film professionals with the common aim of promoting European film culture.
 Throughout the year, the EFA initiates and participates in a series of activities dealing with film politics as well as economic, artistic, and training aspects.

-EFFF: European Fantastic Film Festivals Federation
+EFFF: European Fantastic Film Festivals Federation (clickable heading)

-With over 20 festivals represented, on the European continent as well as in Asia and North-America, and a joint audience of approximately 600.000 spectators, the European Federation of Fantastic Film Festivals has become one of the most powerful tools to promote the originality and creativity of the European fantasy film industry.
+With over 20 festivals represented, on the European continent as well as in Asia and North-America, and a joint audience of approximately 600.000 spectators, the European Federation of Fantastic Film Festivals has become one of the most influential tools to promote the originality and creativity of the European fantasy film industry.

-EFP – European Film Promotion
+EFP – European Film Promotion (clickable heading)

 European Film Promotion (EFP) is the only existing international network of organisations active in the field of promotion and marketing of European cinema.
-The EFP network is comprised of professional organisations from 30 countries of Europe, each with extensive experience in marketing and promoting its own national cinema.
+The EFP network is comprised of professional organisations from 30 countries of Europe, each with extensive experience in marketing and promoting its national cinema.

-EPRA – European Platform of Regulatory Authorities
+EPRA – European Platform of Regulatory Authorities (clickable heading)

 Rather than pursuing national directives or acting as a tribune of common declarations, EPRA provides an open platform for discussions on a wide variety of relevant topics to regulators.

-EU – European Commission – Cultural Contact Points
+EU – European Commission – Cultural Contact Points (clickable heading)

-The unit ‘Culture policy and intercultural dialogue’ sets out new approaches for cultural involvement with a view to giving culture a more prominent role in the European Union.
+The unit ‘Culture policy and intercultural dialogue’ sets out new approaches for cultural involvement to giving culture a more prominent role in the European Union.
 As part of this, the unit is charged with implementing the European agenda for culture, as approved by the Council in November 2007, which has three main objectives:

 – The promotion of cultural diversity and intercultural dialogue;